VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness: VBench-2.0 Suite for Intrinsic Faithfulness

 \section{VBench-2.0 Suite for Intrinsic Faithfulness}

 In this section, we introduce the evaluation framework of VBench-2.0.
 Section~\ref{subsec:evaluation_dimension_suite} presents the five key evaluation dimensions and their respective assessment methods.
 Unlike VBench, which primarily evaluates \textit{superficial faithfulness}, VBench-2.0 introduces a suite of tests to assess \textit{intrinsic faithfulness}, focusing on deeper properties such as physics, commonsense, and creativity, human, and controllability.
 To ensure robust evaluation, we integrate multiple assessment methodologies, including LLM-assisted text alignment, video-based multi-question answering, and specialist models trained for anomaly detection.
-Our prompt suite is introduced in Section~\ref{subsec:prompt_suite}.
+Prompt suite is introduced in Section~\ref{subsec:prompt_suite} and Section~\ref{subsec:human_preference_annotation} describes the human annotation pipeline of VBench-2.0, including the collection and processing of video data, labeling of human annotations, and the definition of scoring criteria.